kubernetes/website/docs/concepts/cluster-administration/sysctl-cluster.md

 ## Setting Sysctls for a Pod

 The sysctl feature is an alpha API in Kubernetes 1.4.
 Therefore, sysctls are set using annotations on pods.
-They apply to all containers in the same pod.
+They apply to all pods in the same node.

 Here is an example, with different annotations for _safe_ and _unsafe_ sysctls: